KRFOSS/kali-docs/arm/raspberry-pi-zero-w-pi-tail/index.md

 2. Insert card into Raspberry Pi Zero W
 3. Connect: OTG adapter in smartphone, standard cable in Pi-Tail (power) to power up Pi-Tail
 4. On smartphone:
-   1. Enable hotpot with ssid = “sepultura” and password = “R4t4m4h4tt4”
+   1. Enable hotpot with ssid = "sepultura" and password = "R4t4m4h4tt4"
    2. Install Hacker’s Keyboard, ConnectBot & VNC viewer (if desired)
    3. Connect to 192.168.43.254, user root/toor
-   4. run “mon0up” to set wifi interface into monitor mode (yes, while using it)
+   4. run "mon0up" to set wifi interface into monitor mode (yes, while using it)
-   5. run “airodump -i mon0”, “kismet -c mon0”, “wifite -i mon0” or anything you like
+   5. run "airodump -i mon0", "kismet -c mon0", "wifite -i mon0" or anything you like
 5. Go wild

 Optional:
-– Run “vncserver” in the Pi-Tail, fire up a vnc viewer on your phone and connect to 127.0.0.1:5901
+– Run "vncserver" in the Pi-Tail, fire up a vnc viewer on your phone and connect to 127.0.0.1:5901
 Note: Give it a few minutes when you connect for the first time.
 It’s going to be quicker next time around.
 It’s still much faster to stick to the command line though.